Beforeigners: Season 1

 Beforeigners is set in Oslo, where people from the Stone Age, Viking Age, and the 19th century appear in Bjørvika bay.
-These migrants, or "Beforeigners", attempt to integrate into contemporary Norway.
+These migrants, called "Beforeigners", attempt to integrate into contemporary Norway.
 Senior detective Lars and Viking-era recruit Alfhildr investigate a Stone Age woman's murder.
 Alfhildr and fellow shield-maiden Urðr help their Viking commander, Thorir Hund.
 Lars' daughter, Ingrid, and her friend Maddie, fake a "time migration" for Russefeiring.
 Maddie returns older and with visions of the past.
 Maddie welcomes the arrival of Olaf the Stout.

 Season 2

 Lars and Alfhildr investigate brutal murders with ties to Jack the Ripper.
 Two fake UK police consultants confirm the link to Ripper murders, though these are later denied by real London police.
 Ingrid is pregnant with Sturla's baby.
 A search is on for three women who "time-migrated" from Victorian-era London to Oslo.
 Magnus the Good's DNA confirms the identity of Olaf the Stout.
 A Viking-era völva reveals Alfhildr's importance to Olaf's reinstatement as King of Norway.
 Lars and Alfhildr pursue John Roberts, a theoretical physicist.